Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 76.8 µs ± 1.68 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

 Our implementation is not bad, huh?
-Only about 4~5 μs slower than the baseline due to the dynamic construction of our computational graph in runtime and for this expression it is the fastest!
+Only about 4~5 μs slower than the baseline due to the dynamic construction of our computational graph in runtime and Flux is the fastest (it is implemented in similar approach), amazing!
 It is about 5x faster than other packages in either Julia or Python/C++.

 So, as you see, writing an AD package can be super sweet in Julia with multiple dispatch.
 You can actually write your own AD with a reasonable performance in Julia like a pro!